Jackson Avery: Storylines

 Jackson Avery is the grandson of Harper Avery, one of the most famous surgeons in the country and the namesake of the prestigious Harper Avery Award.
 The younger Avery grew up hearing at his grandmother's dinner table about the nobility of being a surgeon, which inspired him to pursue that career.
 His father, Robert (Eric Roberts), "ran off to God knows where because he couldn't stand the pressure of being an Avery", and his mother, Catherine nee Fox (Debbie Allen), raised him alone.
 He says that in his family, he was identified as "just the pretty one" and they never pushed him academically, so he pushed himself.
 Jackson is initially a surgical resident at Mercy West Hospital.
 Alongside April Kepner (Sarah Drew), Reed Adamson (Nora Zehetner), and Charles Percy (Robert Baker), he joins the staff at Seattle Grace Mercy West after the institutions are merged.
 His grandfather Harper Avery is affiliated with Harvard and has to be treated at the hospital; during this period, he tries to convince his grandson to transfer to Massachusetts General Hospital, which he can arrange, but the younger Avery refuses.

 In the aftermath of a mass shooting at SGMW, in which 11 people are killed, Avery suffers PTSD.
 For comfort, he and Kepner both take rooms in the large house of fellow resident Meredith Grey (Ellen Pompeo).
 Also living there are her husband, Derek Shepherd (Patrick Dempsey), resident Alex Karev (Justin Chambers) and intern Lexie Grey (Chyler Leigh), her half-sister.
 For some time, Avery suffers because of the death of his friend Percy in the shooting, and having assisted in surgery on Shepherd while being threatened at gunpoint by the shooter.
 The seventh season shows Avery's emerging interest in Meredith's sister, Lexie Grey, and they start a relationship.
 Avery also starts working with chief of plastic surgery Mark Sloan (Eric Dane), who had previously had a relationship with Lexie.
 She is discomfited by the two men working together and, when she later shows that she still has feelings for Sloan, Avery breaks up with her.

 As the end of the fifth year of residency is near, the surgical residents, including Avery, prepare for their board certifications as they prepare for fellowships.
-The night before taking the exam, Jackson and April Kepner have sexual intercourse.
+The night before taking the exam, Jackson and April have sexual intercourse.
 However, Kepner is a virgin and regrets having broken her promise to Jesus to stay a virgin until marriage; the two have sex again during the period of the exams.
 During the exam, Avery is supported by his mother, Catherine, who happens to be a tester at the exams.